 If the battery of the NISSAN Intelligent Key® is discharged, or environmental conditions interfere with the Intelligent Key operation, start the engine according to the following procedure:

-- 1. Place the shift lever in the P (Park) position. - 2.
+- 1. Move the shift lever to the P (Park) or N (Neutral) position. - 2.
 Firmly apply the foot brake. - 3.
-Touch the ignition switch with the Intelligent Key as illustrated.
+Touch the ignition switch with the NISSAN Intelligent Key® as illustrated.
 (A chime will sound.)